fledge-iot/fledge-north-opcuaclient/docs/index.rst

 Importing the Certificate and Key Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can either use GUI or manually to upload the certificates at right place.
+You can either use Fledge GUI or manually to upload the certificates at right place.

-a) via GUI (Recommended way)
+a) Using the Fledge GUI (Recommended way)

 - Launch the Fledge GUI.
 - Navigate to the Certificate Store.